claresudbery/clare-wiki-ably/pages/coding/infra/cloud/aws/ec2.md

     load – new instances get spun up in response to load
   - They remain in terminated state for a while so you can look at them, but then after a while they disappear

+## High availability

+- Separate instances are in different geographical areas.